Request Information

 Online Elementary School: Grades K-5

 Students are invited to a variety of sessions throughout the week.
-Each week begins with a Homeroom session on Monday mornings.
-During this time teachers and students get together for relationship and team building activities.
-Teachers review skills such as calendar, days of the week, months of the year, etc. They also discuss school events, and what is on the calendar in each of their courses that week.
-Homeroom time is required for all students to attend.
+Each week begins with a School Events session on Monday mornings.
+During this time various elementary staff and students get together for relationship and team building activities, read-alouds, tech tips, career cruising, character education, and various school events.

-Students may also be invited to a session in the afternoon where they will participate in a screening, small group, or a 1:1.
-Screenings are time for the teacher to gather academic data on a variety of learning skills.
+Students may also be invited to a session in the afternoons where they will participate in progress monitoring, small group, science or social studies lessons, or a 1:1.
+These sessions are a time for the teacher to gather academic data on a variety of learning skills.
 Teachers track this academic data throughout the year to ensure students are proficient with skills by the end of the school year.
 Small group time is set aside for students to work on needed skills with his or her teacher alongside a few fellow students.
 1:1’s are targeted time for a teacher and student to work on a specific skill.
-Not all students will have a screening, a small group, or a 1:1.
-These sessions are targeted based on grade level, skills, and needs.
-These screening, small group, and 1:1 sessions are required.
+These required sessions are targeted based on grade level, skills, and needs.
 If a student cannot attend, it’s important to communicate with the teacher prior to the lesson.
-Work from the unattended session is still expected to be completed.
+Work from any unattended session is still expected to be completed.

-Every Tuesday, Wednesday, and Thursday students will have a synchronous live session with their classmates and teacher.
-During this time students will learn key concepts from their courses.
-It is important that students attend live sessions, or review the recording the same day.
-Students are able to access all of their curriculum in their online portal, but Michigan Online School encourages students to attend the live sessions offered to enhance the online learning, support students’ skill work, and to build relationships.
+Every Tuesday and Wednesday students will have a required, synchronous live session with their classmates and teacher.
+During this time students will learn key concepts from their math and language arts courses.
+It is important that students attend live sessions.
+These sessions are required.
+Attendance and engagement is graded.
+Students are able to access all of their curriculum in their online portal, but Michigan Online School requires students to attend the live sessions offered to enhance the online learning, support students’ skillwork, and to build relationships.

 online elementary school